Cycling in the Netherlands: Doorfietsroutes (continuous cycle routes)

-A bicycle-only route intended for cycling longer distances for practical reasons such as commuting or for sport and exercise can either be called a snelfietsroute (fast bike route) or a fietssnelweg (cycle highway).
-Some characteristics of these cycling routes mentioned by governments (both national and local) and traffic experts are bi-directional paths with recommended uni-directional lane widths of 2 metres and minimum widths of 1.5 metres; very level and straight stretches (i.e. few ups and downs, curves or turns); the absence of traffic lights and level crossings with motorised traffic; and superior pavement quality.
+Some characteristics of a doorfietsroute as determined by local governments, the national government, and traffic experts are: bi-directional paths with recommended uni-directional lane widths of 2 metres (6 feet) and minimum widths of 1.5 metres (5 feet); very level and straight stretches (i.e. few ups and downs, curves or turns); the absence of traffic lights and level crossings with motorised traffic; and superior pavement quality.
+Some provinces, notably Groningen and Drenthe, require that they must keep these routes snow- and ice-free in winter.